 If you think stress may be to blame for some of your digestive problems, seeking out methods to reduce your stress is important and may even save your life.
 Recommended integrative treatment methods for reducing stress include:

 If you think you may be depressed, anxious, or overly stressed, it may be important to have your mental health assessed by a professional, especially if you’ve been diagnosed with a digestive condition (like IBS) and told that stress is partly to blame.
 Seeing a therapist and undergoing talk therapy may be helpful in reducing your stress and treating your digestive symptoms.

 Gut-directed hypnotherapy (GHT)

-Gut-directed hypnotherapy (GHT), hypnosis focusing on gut-related issues, to relieve stress has been found to be an effective therapy for IBS in a number of studies, and superior to medical treatment alone.
-Quality of life outcomes are improved and it has a long-term positive effect, even in difficult to treat cases of IBS.
+Gut-directed hypnotherapy (GHT), hypnosis focusing on gut-related issues, to relieve stress has been found to be an effective therapy for IBS in several studies, and superior to medical treatment alone.
+Quality of life outcomes are improved, and it has a long-term positive effect, even in difficult to treat cases of IBS.

 Exercise, or simply moving your body, is a longtime solution for stress, as it increases endorphins and promotes better sleep, both mechanisms that can drastically reduce stress.

 By relaxing the mind and moving the body, yoga proves effective in managing stress.
 Studies show that yoga can raise levels of the feel-good hormone serotonin as well as endorphins, and decrease stress-related hormones like cortisol, improving mood and reducing stress.